TMottur/ripgrep-lite/README.md

 ripgrep-lite
 ------------
+👋 About This Project
+This tool was built as part of my early Rust learning journey.
+It demonstrates how to build a CLI application using idiomatic Rust, including:

+Regex-based pattern matching (with regex)

+ANSI-colored output (via colored)

+Environment variable support

+Error handling and unit testing

+While minimalist by design, this project showcases real-world Rust fundamentals and serves as a base for more advanced CLI work.
 A minimalist command-line search tool written in Rust.
 It mimics basic grep functionality while supporting regex matching, case-insensitive search, and colorized output of matched text.